 RAN: Where do you see the band in five years?

 BadCameo/Lando: In five years, we hope to be hopping around the country, playing for all sorts of venues and making even more people dance.
 We hope that our music will continue to be become more intricate and thoughtful while still being approachable for any music lover.
 Personally, we want to dedicate ourselves to our practice, to really see what our true potential is, and I think we’ve started to answer that call already.
 More importantly, we’d like to think back about these five years and say “Yes, this had made life all the more worth it and meaningful… we can’t stop now”, and as we say this, we’ll probably be driving down a highway in our sturdy van, looking out towards a rosy sunset, knowing that there’s a lot more music to be created, memories to shared, and a sense of adventure that will never die.

 Anita grew up in a rock and roll radio station that her father owned and has a musical family.
 Spent a few years singing back up.
 Now sings in the shower!
 She is a USAF veteran and was elected to local office and worked as staff on three presidential campaigns as a Social Media and Virtual Outreach expert.
 Plays a variety of musical instruments including ukulele and she loves drum circles.
 Her favorite music genres are all of them--Alternative to Zydeco.
 Promotes bands and independent artists through ANITA STEWART PROMOTIONS and independent female musicians, singers and songwriters through YES SHE ROCKS.
-Writes, fights for peace, human rights, a green environment, pure water, clean food.
-Knits, paints, attends concerts and open jams and explores in nature with her camera.
+She also brought SOFAR SOUNDS to Tampa.
+When she is not writing, she is knitting, painting, attending concerts and live music jams and exploring in nature with her camera.
 She has recently retired but no rocking chair for her!
 She has been reporting for Rock at Night since 2014.